RCOSDP/weko/docs/developersguide/create-a-datamodel.rst

 Use Cases
 ---------

-Invenio datamodel is designed for one pattern which is common to many different use cases: store and provide access to some **Records**, be it *Bibliographic* publications like research papers, a list of *Grants* or some *Authorities* like authors.
+WEKO3 datamodel is designed for one pattern which is common to many different use cases: store and provide access to some **Records**, be it *Bibliographic* publications like research papers, a list of *Grants* or some *Authorities* like authors.
 Those resources are referenced